lvl99/blockpress/IMPROVEMENTS.md

   - Rendering blocks/layouts has been a bit piecemeal -- will need serious refactor
   - I used this `$options` object as a way to pass through common data shared between various functions in classes and outside, but it's getting confusing.
 There must be a better way...
+  - You know, I've just realised that layouts are just exactly like blocks -- they should support extra fields too!